 I had a fantastic conversation with Kaylene Durbin, a college student who is just starting her credential program.
 Today we talk about her inspirational story (which credits family and a professor) and how you can get some real classroom experience before student teaching.
-We begin to answer questions that aspiring or new teacher might have (there will be a part 2 of this episode, so stay tuned for the episode called, “New Special Ed Teacher Answers“).
+We begin to answer questions that aspiring or new teachers might have (there will be a part 2 of this episode, so stay tuned for the episode called, “New Special Ed Teacher Answers“).

 Don’t be tempted to skip this if you are a seasoned teacher because it is very inspirational!
 It also reminded me why I went into teaching in the first place (which is a great thing to remember as we near the beginning of a new school year)!!

 Fall 2021 Update: Kaylene is starting her first year of teaching… She ended up getting a job in a special ed self-contained classroom.
 Congrats, Kaylene!!

 Hi there!
 I’m Kaylene Durbin and I’m almost a teacher!
 I am finishing my undergraduate degree in Liberal Studies at Fresno State and will then begin the DUAL credential program (which included both Multiple Subjects and Special Education credentials).
 I currently work for California Teaching Fellows Foundation (CTFF) which gives me the opportunity to work inside a general education classroom.

 I’ve had a passion for working with children since I was 12 years old.
 In my undergraduate program, I was required to observe in a special ed classroom and it was there that I fell in love with the environment and the students.
 I want to become a special educator so I can help students find success both academically and socially.

 - What is your favorite thing about teaching sped?

 - What accommodations are the hardest to implement?